ju2pom/ju2pom.github.io/_posts/2017-1-27-6 years of WPF.md

 </Button>
 ```

-The binding you see here is the how you transfert the logic responsibility to the viewmodel which implements something like this:
+The binding you see above is the how you transfert the logic responsibility from the view to the viewmodel.
+Then the viewmodel should implements something like this:

 ```csharp
 protected MyViewModel()